rvalenzuela87/AL_Test_App/src/commands/README.md

 Every basic command: add, delete, export, list, new, open and save take the app's *RecordsManager* singleton as their receiver.

+## Design
+This package implements the **Building Factory** design pattern and, as such, a CommandsBuilder class is provided under the module *commands_builder* inside this package.

+The Building Factory pattern was chosen to make the addition of new command modules easier.
+By importing the commands_builder module, one has access to all of the app's available commands modules without knowing each one, individually.

+The importing of command modules within the commands_builder module is done dynamically so there is no need to edit it once a new command module is added to the package.

+It is encouraged to use the CommandsBuilder class to create instances of the different command classes available.

 ## Add Custom Command
 To add a custom command, a new module must be created under the *commands* subpackage and must be named with the following convention: